 However, the units of thermodynamic entropy are only an historical accident, related to the arbitrary introduction of temperature scales (Atkins, 2007).
 In a recent book, Ben-Naim (2008) has attempted to replace altogether the concept of entropy with the concept of information.
 However, such a replacement is unnecessary or even meaningless if we accept that the two concepts are identical.
-As has recently been shown (Koutsoyiannis, 2013a, 2014a), the formal probability theory can produce the thermodynamic entropy of gases without difficulties and without the need of strange assumptions (e.g. the indistinguishability of particles).
+As has recently been shown (Koutsoyiannis, 2013a, 2014a), the thermodynamic entropy of gases can be easily produced by the formal probability theory without the need of strange assumptions (e.g. indistinguishability of particles).
 The logical basis of the latter study includes the following points.

 - The classical definition of thermodynamic entropy is not necessary; it can be abandoned and replaced by the probabilistic definition. - The thus defined entropy is the fundamental thermodynamic quantity, which supports the definition of all other derived ones.
-For example, the temperature is defined as the inverse of the partial derivative of entropy with respect to the internal energy (see Digression 10.D). - The entropy retains its dimensionless character even in thermodynamics, thus rendering the unit of kelvin an energy unit, a multiple of the joule (i.e., $1 \text{ K} = 0.13806505 \text{ yJ} = 1.3806505 \text{ s} \times 10^{-23} \text{ J}$ ). - The entropy retains its probabilistic interpretation as a measure of uncertainty, leaving aside the traditional but obscure 'disorder' interpretation. - The tendency of entropy to reach a maximum is the driving force of natural change.
+For example, the temperature is defined as the inverse of the partial derivative of entropy with respect to the internal energy (see Digression 10.D). - The entropy retains its dimensionless character even in thermodynamics, thus rendering the unit of kelvin an energy unit. - The entropy retains its probabilistic interpretation as a measure of uncertainty, leaving aside the traditional but obscure 'disorder' interpretation. - The tendency of entropy to reach a maximum is the driving force of natural change.
 This tendency is formalized as the principle of maximum entropy, which can be regarded both as a physical (ontological) principle obeyed by natural systems, as well as a logical (epistemological) principle applicable in making inference about natural systems.